nhduong29/fixme/README.md

 `blackLists` : `Array` the keyword that you want to cath on log file eg: ["error","NullPointerException"]

-`slackAccessToken` : `XXX` slack bot access token of the selected slack bot on your slack workspace
+`slackAccessToken` : `XXX` slack bot access token of the selected slack bot on your slack workspace, you can find one active bot here https://aavn-fintech.slack.com/services/BG7QT9D44

 `slackChannel` : `Channel name` where the log is treamed to